evil-tim/boxy-zsh-theme/README.md

 * Username and host name
 * Current directory with syntax coloring
 * `git` status
+    * uses `git-prompt` plugin status if it is installed
 * Return status of last command
 * Time the last command was started